Portland State University Thursday announced that starting this fall its campus police officers would begin conducting patrols without firearms.

 “This is a historic event in the world of police work,” Halliburton said in a statement.
 “I understand it’s going to have its challenges, but it’s the right thing to do for Portland State.
 We will still protect our campus.
 We will still provide police services.
 We will have police officers available.
 We will have them here, but they will be unarmed.”

-Instead of firearms, Campus Public Safety officers will carry “non-lethal tasers,” Halliburton said.
+Instead of firearms, campus officers will carry “non-lethal tasers,” Halliburton said.

 “If there is a call that requires an armed presence, Portland Police Bureau has agreed to assist us,” he said.